NEStock/math499_fem/k_1/README.md

 ### Outputs
 `err_u` - array of L2 errors for mesh levels corresponding to indices
 `err_s` - array of L2 errors for mesh levels corresponding to indices
+`basis_nodes` - a matrix representing piece-wise basis functions for each node in each triangle. basis(i,:,T) represents the pieceiwise basis function for the ith node in triangle T.
+`basis_edges` - a matrix representing piece-wise basis functions for each edge in each triangle. basis(i,:,T) represents the pieceiwise basis function for the ith edge in triangle T.
+`u_h` - approximated solution vector for u
+`s_h` - approximated solution vector for s

 ## Example
 ```